 This introductory course begins with the work of Melanie Klein and contrasts her views with those of Sigmund Freud.
 Then, it discusses the views of W. R. D. Fairbairn, Michael Balint, D. W. Winnicott, and Harry Guntrip, and their conceptualizations of intrapsychic development.

 The Instructor is Dr. Michael J. Gerson, an experienced Psychologist and Psychoanalyst in California.
 He has been training clinicians for over 30 years, both in his private practice, in community counseling centers, and as a professor of Psychology in graduate programs.
-He is renowned for his depth of understanding of the therapeutic process and for his keen ability to translate complex concepts into terms that are clear and that can be applied to the clinician’s own work.
+He is a core faculty member of the Graduate School of Psychology at California Lutheran University and is renowned for his depth of understanding of the therapeutic process and for his keen ability to translate complex concepts into terms that are clear and that can be applied to the clinician’s own work.

 The course includes an online written manuscript and accompanying audio file, for optional review in multiple modalities.
 An online multiple choice test and Certificate of Completion follow completion of the course for 8 CE credits.
-Intermediate level.
+Introductory level.
 A brief video provides opening remarks by Dr. Gerson.
-This course may be applied to the Certificate in Psychoanalytic Psychotherapy if desired. $119.
+This course may be applied to the Certificate of Advanced Study in Psychoanalytic Psychotherapy if desired. $119.